The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Related Work and Background

-As indicated, current research on \acf{xai} provides a new perspective on the relationship between an \ac{ai} system and their affected parties.
+As indicated, current research on \ac{xai} provides a new perspective on the relationship between an \ac{ai} system and its affected parties.
 Therefore, we provide a brief nomenclature of relevant key concepts and terms.
-We define the key terms related to \ac{xai}, examine the various stakeholder terminologies, and clarify a common terminology of \ac{xai} methods.
+We define the key terms related to \ac{xai}, examine the various stakeholder terminologies, and clarify a common terminology of \ac{xai}\footnote{We acknowledge that terms like \textit{interpretability}, \textit{explainability}, \textit{transparency}, or \textit{trust} are used differently across disciplines.
+In this paper, we adopt definitions from the technical \ac{xai} literature to guide system design and evaluation.
+Our focus is on their operational meaning in the context of \ac{ai} Act compliance, rather than engaging in broader philosophical debates.} methods.